poojas49/LLM-Project/README.md

 4. SemanticSimilarityJob
 5. StatisticsCollaterJob

-The role of each Map reduce job is explained and comments in the code.
+The role of each Map reduce job is explained as comments in the code.

 ## Setup